OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_Introduction.md

 Designed primarily for students and researchers at the graduate and undergraduate level, this module also serves as training material for postdocs and more senior researchers.
 We want to help make openness universal and for all, not just a select few.
 This aims to be a cross-disciplinary module covering all research branches, including Engineering, Medicine, Biosciences, Mathematics, Social Sciences, Humanities, and the Arts.
 Basically, if you publish outputs from your research, this is for you.

 We have tried to set a highly inclusive standard, and right from the very beginning have had people from across the whole spectrum of scholarly research, and related disciplines like tech, publishing, and librarianship, involved in developing and scoping the project.
-We have also tried to include a broad geographic perspective, as Open Access is a global issue.
+We have also tried to include a broad geographic perspective, as OA is a global issue.

 ### Specific learning objectives for this module